 Actually, this is standard stuff, so don’t be alarmed or take it personally.
-It is how the life insurance business makes its decisions to guarantee their ability to cover death claims.
+It is how the life insurance companies make decisions to guarantee their ability to cover death claims.

-The difference here is the medical condition (heart attack) that the “healthy” person does not have on record.
+The difference here is you are pursuing life insurance after heart attack treatment which a very “healthy” person does not have on his/her medical record.

-All applicants who apply for medically underwritten coverage have identical requirements.
-Sometimes during the paramed, even the “healthy” people are found to be not as healthy as they believed and are rated up as well.
+All applicants who apply for medically underwritten coverage have health questions asked of them.
+Sometimes during any a paramedical exam, even the “healthy” people are found to be not as healthy as they believed and are rated up as well.

-The fact is, very, very few people qualify for the best rates you could find in the instant quoter.
-Those are the ultra low rates we hear about on the TV radio or may have seen on Facebook etc.
+The fact is, very few people qualify for the best rates you could find in the instant quoter.
+Those are the ultra low rates we hear about on the TV, radio or somewhere on Facebook etc.

 Anyway back to you…